 Deletion

 Deletion policies have safeguards that prevent users from accidentally deleting files.
-When you first create a deletion policy, you must save it as a draft so that the impact of the policy can be calculated, and you are provided visibility into the files that will be deleted.
+When a deletion policy is first created, it must be saved as a draft so that the impact of the policy can be calculated, and visibility into the files that will be deleted is provided.
 Once that impact has been calculated, an email will be sent to the policy creator, noting that it can be published.

 Create a Policy